• News

 Freeview is just the standard, traditional linear TV service.

-Freeview Play combines linear TV via your TV aerial with on-demand and catch-up TV from BBC, ITV, Channel 4, Channel 5, CBS, Legend, POP and UKTV on Smart TVs and boxes.
+Freeview Play combines linear TV via your TV aerial with on-demand and catch-up TV from BBC, ITV, Channel 4, Channel 5, Legend, POP and UKTV on Smart TVs and boxes.

 Catch-up TV is integrated into the Electronic Programme Guide allowing viewers to scroll back and watch programmes that have been broadcast in the last seven days on channels that support the service.